 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove battery. - 3.
-Remove the screws that secure the base cover to the computer.
+Perform the following steps as shown in the illustration: - a.
+Remove the screws that secure the base cover to the computer [1]. - b.
+Slide the base cover [2].